apache/pulsar/site2/docs/reference-metrics.md

 ### Topic metrics

-> Topic metrics are only exposed when `exposeTopicLevelMetricsInPrometheus` is set to true.
+> Topic metrics are only exposed when `exposeTopicLevelMetricsInPrometheus` is set to `true`.

 All the topic metrics are labelled with the following labels: